liftmodules/scalate/README.md

 If enabled, files with this suffix are used purely as a templates for Lift.
 The rendering pipeline looks like this:

-    HTTP request --> There is an .lsaml file --> Lift externalTemplateResolver --> Scaml to HTML/XHTML --> Lift
+    HTTP request --> There is an .l.scaml file --> Lift externalTemplateResolver --> Scaml to HTML/XHTML (cached in production) --> Lift

 This means that you are using scaml to make it cleaner to write your semantic HTML.
 You can use this with both of Lift's primary template engines